-Irish electricity supply, transport fuels, gas and coal are secure and Brexit does not give cause for concern that these will be disrupted.
+Irish electricity supply, transport fuels, gas and coal are expected to be largely unaffected by Brexit.

 Government has worked with the sector, including the major broadcasting service providers in Ireland, to ensure they are fully aware of these requirements.
 The UK has also undertaken to ensure that RTÉ and TG4 continue to be available in Northern Ireland post-Brexit.

 If you have any concerns, you are advised to contact your TV provider directly.

 It is important to note that Ireland exports more food than it imports and that current arrangements will continue through the transition period.
 However, currency fluctuation and changes to the EU's trading relationship with the UK might mean an impact on costs of imports.

 Irish consumers will continue to have the option, as they do today, to choose from range of products from across the world.
 In addition, distributors, manufacturers and retailers have been working hard and making considerable investment to sustain supplies, increase warehousing and on other contingency measures.